Skip to main content

 _ _(HashMap 64 AirdropItem) = Airdrop;

-Where 64 bit index can be used as nonce and address becomes part of data payload for verification.
-So, if double spend data is constructed from (distributor_address, index) where index is part of the data, we can still have the initial reliability, but now the address shard is tunable via index parameter.
+Here, a 64-bit index can act as a nonce, and the address becomes part of the data payload for verification.
+If the double-spend data is constructed from (distributor_address, index), where the index is part of the data, we maintain reliability while making the address shard tunable via the index parameter.

 User address

-Obviously we're not in control of user addresses, do we?
-Yes, BUT we can group them in such a way that the user address shard matches the distributor shard.
-In that case each distributor would process merkle root which consists entirely from users originating from it's shard.
+We don't control user addresses, right?
+Yes, BUT we can group them so that the user address shard matches the distributor shard.
+In this case, each distributor processes a merkle root consisting entirely of users from its shard.

 Summary

-We can put double_spend->dist->dist_jetton part of the chain in the same shard.
-What is left for the other shards is dist_jetton->user_jetton->user_wallet.
+We can place the double_spend -> dist -> dist_jetton chain in the same shard.
+What remains for other shards is the dist_jetton -> user_jetton -> user_wallet path.

-Let's see step by step.
-One requirement is that distributor contract has to have updatable merkle root
+Let's break it down step by step.
+One key requirement is that the distributor contract must have an updatable merkle root.

-• For each user find such index, so it's double spend contract (distributor, index) ends up in same shard as the user address.
+3. For each user, find an index such that the double spend contract (distributor, index) ends up in the same shard as the user's address.

-• Generate merkle roots with indexes from step above
+4. Generate merkle roots using the indexes from the previous step.

 V3

-• Distributor in user shard checks the sending double spend address by state init (distributor_address, index)
+2. The distributor in the user's shard verifies the sending double spend address by checking the state init (distributor_address, index).

-• Distributor sends fee to the fee wallet
+3. The distributor sends the fee to the fee wallet.

-• Distributor checks proof, in this case user index should be part of the proof and releases jettons via jetton wallet in same shard.
+4. The distributor checks the proof (with the user index included) and releases jettons via the jetton wallet in the same shard.

-MORE NAIVE ART Is there anything wrong with that?
-Let's take a good look. ....
-Damn right!
-There is only one fee wallet, and fees are queueing up to a single shard.
-That could have been a disaster!
-(Wondering if it ever happened for real?).
+Yes, there is!
+There's only one fee wallet, and fees queue up to a single shard.
+This could have been a disaster!
+(Has this ever happened in real life?).

 V4

-• Same as V3 but 16 wallets now, each in same shard as it's distributor.
+1. It's the same as V3, but now there are 16 fee wallets, each in the same shard as its distributor.

 How about now?
 LGTM.